InaolajiRidwan/sign-up-backend/README.md

 🎫 JWT: A compact, secure way to transmit information between client and server.

-🆔 Payload: Contains the user data (e.g., id, email).
+🆔 Payload: Contains the user data (e.g., id, email, role).

 🔏 Signature: Ensures the token has not been tampered with.

 ⏳ Expiration: Tokens can have a time limit for added security.

 🔒 Authentication: Commonly used for login sessions in APIs.

+👮 Authorization with role: Decides whether a user can access admin-only or user-only routes.

 📧 nodemailer